chrkl/xtreemfs-slurm/readme.txt

 Author: Robert Bärhold
 Date: 18.05.2015

-These scripts distrubes XtreemFS over allocated cumulus nodes.
+These scripts distrubes XtreemFS over allocated slurm nodes.

 First, please adjust the env.sh.
-Afterwards, use "xtreemfsCumulus.sh" to start and stop a distributed environment.
-It can also clone a git repository (clone) or clean (cleanup) the local xtreemfs folder for the current cumulus job on each allocated cumulus node.
+Afterwards, use "xtreemfs_slurm.sh" to start and stop a distributed environment.
+It can also clone a git repository (clone) or clean (cleanup) the local xtreemfs folder for the current slurm job on each allocated slurm node.

 HELP:

-(1) How to allocate cumulus nodes:
+  (1) How to allocate slurm nodes:

-  Use the following statement, whereas -N* referes to the number of nodes, which should be allocated.
+    Use the following statement, whereas -N* refers to the number of nodes, which should be allocated.

-    # salloc -N1 -p CSR -A csr --exclusive
+      # salloc -N2 -p CSR -A csr --exclusive

+  (2) How to limit the number of OSD servers?

+    Adjust the variable "NUMBER_OF_NODES" in the env.sh file to the number of OSD servers.
+Depending on "SAME_DIR_AND_MRC_NODE" add one or two to the number of nodes.
+E.g. for four OSD server and a shared DIR and MRC server, set the NUMBER_OF_NODES to five (four + one).

-(2) Something went wrong stopping the server.
+  (3) Something went wrong stopping the server.
 How to fix a broken server?

     Connect to the specific node via the following statement:

       # srun -N1-1 --nodelist=cumu-n[xx] --pty bash

     If you want to stop a running server, locate the PID file and call "kill", e.g.:

-    # cat /local/xtreemfs/xxxxx/MRC.pid
+      # cat /local/$USER/xtreemfs/xxxxx/MRC.pid
       12345
       # kill 12345

     or short:

-    # kill $(</local/xtreemfs/xxxxx/MRC.pid)
+      # kill $(</local/$USER/xtreemfs/xxxxx/MRC.pid)

     If the current job folder has been deleted already, use the following statement to retrieve the process id and kill it.

       # ps -ax | grep java
       # kill 12345

- (3) On the cumulus nodes are still traces due to an error.
+  (4) On the slurm nodes are still traces due to an error.

     Call "cleanup" or connect to each server (comp.
 (2)) and remove the folder by

-    # rm -r /local/xtreemfs
+      # rm -r /local/$USER/xtreemfs